marcelrienks/fluidity/docs/development.md

 ## Code Style

 - Follow Go conventions (gofmt, golangci-lint)
-- Error handling: Always check and handle errors
+- Check and handle errors explicitly
-- Logging: Use logrus for structured logging at appropriate levels
+- Use logrus for structured logging
-- Comments: Only clarify complex logic, not obvious code
+- Comment only complex logic, not obvious code

 ---